 Adjudication is a quick and speedy process whereby a dispute arising under a contract is, referred to a third-party Adjudicator for determination.

 Adjudication is typically used in construction disputes where the parties can expect a decision within a number of weeks.
 However, the parties will always have the option of pursuing a dispute through the court or other means if they do not agree with the Adjudicator’s decision.

 ADR has a number of advantages, including the following:

+Parties should also bear in mind the potential adverse costs consequences of unreasonably refusing to undertake ADR.
 The Court has a broad discretion as to whether the costs of one party should be paid by another, the amount of those costs and when they are to be paid.
-When the court decides to make a costs order, the court will have regard to the conduct of the parties, both before and during the litigation, which includes the extent to which they have considered appropriate forms of ADR.
+When the court decides to make a costs order, the court will have regard to the conduct of the parties, both before and during the dispute.
+This includes the extent to which they have considered appropriate forms of ADR.

 A dispute may be wholly unsuited to ADR in limited but important circumstances; for example, where a party requires urgent injunctive relief.